 There are several trails here in this part of the monument that are perfectly suitable for families with kids.

 If you’re not up for hiking, you can complete the AUTO TOUR instead.
-The Tour of the Tilted Rocks Scenic Drive follows Cub Creek Road that extends for 10 miles from the Visitor Center to Josie Morris cabin.
-There are 15 interesting stops along the way, and you can pick up the auto tour brochure at the Visitor Center.
+The Tour of the Tilted Rocks Scenic Drive follows Cub Creek Road that extends for 10 miles from the visitor center.
+There are 15 interesting stops along the way, and you can pick up the auto tour brochure at the visitor center.

-Sound of Silence is a 3-mile loop trail, located about 2 miles east of the Visitor Center along Cub Creek Rd.
+Sound of Silence is a 3-mile loop trail, located about 2 miles east of the visitor center.
 It’s rated moderate to difficult, but it was a mostly easy hike – if it weren’t for the heat!
-We found the trail pretty easy to follow – make sure you stay on the trail about 2 miles in – going clockwise – instead of taking the spur east to Desert Voices trail unless that’s your plan.
+We found the trail pretty easy to follow, but make sure you stay on the trail about 2 miles in if you’re going clockwise – instead of taking the spur east to another trail (Desert Voices).

-When you’re finished savoring the stunning panoramic views, you will slowly start making your way back down into the valley where you return to the trailhead.
+When you’ve finished savoring the stunning panoramic views from the top, you’ll start making your way back down into the valley where you return to the trailhead.

 There is a somewhat steep and slippery decline and incline in a few spots and you will have to cross over a few steep sections of slickrock, but even our 3-year-old managed to complete the hike just fine.

-I imagine this trail is popular among families with kids.
-Fossil Discovery trail is a 1-mile hike, easy to follow.
-It’s accessible either from the Quarry Exhibit Hall (returning back to the Visitor Center via this trail), or from the Visitor Center (making your way up to the Quarry and riding the shuttle back down).
-If you start at the Quarry like we did, just follow the guardrail on the right side of the road where the shuttle drops you off to locate the trailhead.
+Fossil Discovery trail is an easy-to-follow 1-mile hike.
+The trail is accessible either from the Quarry Exhibit Hall (you’ll be returning down to the visitor center via this trail), or from the visitor center (you’ll make your way up to the Quarry).
 This is an easy trail although somewhat slippery in several places, and shade is non-existent for the most part.

-You may actually learn a thing or two on this trail as it takes you through various geologic formations and three fossil areas.
+It’s an interesting hike though as the trail takes you through various geologic formations and three fossil areas.

 BOX CANYON / HOG CANYON